 My main interests in philosophy lie in a general area that one might call 'historically informed and inspired philosophy' by which I mean a kind of philosophy that is grounded in the ideas and questions of philosophers of the past but also contributes to the contemporary philosophical debate.
 My motivation to engage in a dialogue with these historical figures is not mere historical curiosity but primarily the belief that this is an invaluable tool for doing worthwhile philosophical research in general.
 For starters, all philosophy, including contemporary philosophy, is, in some sense, history of philosophy, in that it involves close analysis of, and critical engagement with, extant texts written by other philosophers.
 In this respect, it does not make much of a difference whether the author of the text in question is still alive, or has been dead for several hundred years.
 And, arguably, by not restricting one’s reading to texts that were written within the last couple of decades or so, one vastly increases one’s chances of finding works to grapple with that are both truly excellent and exciting, given one’s particular philosophical tastes and sensibilities.
 Second, most of the central philosophical questions and problems that we are thinking about today did not just spring from our heads yesterday like Athena from the head of Zeus, but developed over time and thus possess a rich history.
 Philosophy does not happen in a vacuum.
 To my mind, the presuppositions and implicit assumptions that are built into many philosophical questions and problems can only be adequately understood if their historical lineage is sufficiently appreciated.
 And since understanding the presuppositions of a problem is a necessary condition for understanding the problem itself, and since understanding a problem is a necessary condition for making progress towards solving it, I take a certain amount of historical work to be an essential component of any kind of responsible philosophical research.
 Last but not least, thinking oneself into the arguments and systems of past philosophers keeps one’s mind young and agile, and prevents one from taking one’s own perspective too seriously.
 There are many different legitimate and fruitful ways to approach the ‘big questions’, and it is healthy to remember that.
 In this respect, doing history of philosophy is similar to traveling to foreign lands, and experiencing different cultures.
 It is a wonderfully enjoyable antidote to closed-mindedness and parochialism.

 The historical period in which I feel most at home in ranges from the mid-17th to the early 20th century.
 Most of my work so far has been on various aspects of the theoretical philosophy of Gottfried Wilhelm Leibniz and Immanuel Kant.
 But my favorite dead interlocutor is probably Arthur Schopenhauer.
 I also have a long-standing side-interest in the history of aesthetics, and, more recently, have begun to engage more seriously with the history of ethics, in particular, the history of ethical theories that centrally thematize compassion in some way (be it positively or negatively), as well as with various existentialist thinkers from the 19th and early 20th century.
-Last but not least, I love animals, and so I work on animal ethics too (which is also what first sparked my interest in the history of ethics).
+Last but not least, I love animals, and so I work on animal ethics too.

-The World According to Kant — Appearances and Things in Themselves in Critical Idealism, Oxford University Press (forthcoming in 2020).
+The World According to Kant — Appearances and Things in Themselves in Critical Idealism, Oxford University Press (February 2021).

 The World According to Kant offers an interpretation of Immanuel Kant’s critical idealism, as developed in the Critique of Pure Reason and associated texts.
-Critical idealism is presented as an ontological position, which comprises transcendental idealism, empirical realism, and a number of other basic ontological theses.
-The world, according to Kant, is made up of two levels of reality: the transcendental level and the empirical level.
+Critical idealism is understood as an ontological position, which comprises transcendental idealism, empirical realism, and a number of other basic ontological theses.
+According to Kant, the world, understood as the sum total of everything that has reality, comprises several levels of reality, most importantly, the transcendental level and the empirical level.
 The transcendental level is a mind-independent level at which things in themselves exist.
 The empirical level is a fully mind-dependent level at which appearances exist, which are intentional objects of experience.
 Empirical objects and empirical minds are appearances, and empirical space and time are constituted by the spatial and temporal determinations of appearances.
 On the proposed interpretation, Kant is thus a genuine idealist about empirical objects, empirical minds, and space and time.
 But in contrast to other intentional objects, appearances genuinely exist, which is due both to the special character of experience compared to other kinds of representations such as illusions or dreams, and to the grounding of appearances in things themselves.
 This is why, on the proposed interpretation, Kant is also a genuine realist about empirical objects, empirical minds, and empirical space and time.
-The book spells out Kant’s case for critical idealism thus understood, pinpoints the differences between critical idealism and ordinary idealism, such as Berkley’s, and clarifies the relation between Kant’s conception of things in themselves and the conception of things in themselves by other philosophers, in particular, Kant’s Leibniz-Wolffian predecessors.
+This book develops the indicated interpretation, spells out Kant’s case for critical idealism thus understood, pinpoints the differences between critical idealism and ‘ordinary’ idealism, such as Berkley’s, and clarifies the relation between Kant’s conception of things in themselves and the conception of things in themselves by other philosophers, in particular, Kant’s Leibniz-Wolffian predecessors.

 Articles and Chapters